 Simple, right?
 It sounds like a straightforward way to find out whether you’re overweight or obese but most experts agree that the formula is flawed, particularly for athletes and the elderly.
 Certain athletes, especially strength athletes and bodybuilders, carry lots of weight on their frame but that mass is muscle rather than fat.
 Still, using the BMI equation, all weight counts.
 So, a bodybuilder might fall into the obese category based on BMI.
 When you realize that bodybuilders have a low body fat percentage and the weight they have is muscle, you can see that the formula fails.
 Similarly, the elderly may fall into the normal range based on BMI but still have a high body fat percentage.
 Their low body weight, especially if they don’t strength train, may be primarily due to loss of muscle tissue.
 Based on their high body fat percentage, which BMI doesn’t take into account, they should still be in the overweight or obese range.

 So, what is the best measure of whether a person is overweight or obese?
 You need to know an individual’s body fat percentage.
 The best measure in a clinical setting is dual-energy x-ray absorptiometry (DXA), a type of scan that directly measures body fat and calculates body fat percentage.
 This is the gold standard for measuring body fat.
-There are other ways to measure body fat percentage, including a simple at-home method like using skin calipers that’s reasonable accurate.
+There are other ways to measure body fat percentage, including a simple at-home method like using skin calipers that’s reasonably accurate.
 But, most other methods, like scales that use bioelectrical impedance, are not particularly accurate or reliable.

 Is BMI an Inaccurate Measure in All Women after Menopause?